tomaspietravallo/sparkar-scripting-workshop/README.md

 </details>

-A big thanks goes out to the team at Facebook, who immediately reached out to help facilitate the event once they learned about it.
+A big thanks goes out to the team at Meta, who immediately reached out to help facilitate the event once they learned about it.

 ## Workshop roadmap